 The Old Baldy Foundation manages its collection through the direction of a collections committee appointed by the foundation's Board of Directors.
 The collections committee maintains the Old Baldy Foundation's Collections Management Policy, which governs the policies associated with the permanent collection.
 These policies include accepting new collection items, preserving the collection, handling the collection, and much more.

-For more information about the Old Baldy Foundation's permanent collection, subject files, or collections management policy, please contact the foundation's Collections Coordinator, Travis Gilbert, at 910-448-1472 or email@example.com
+For more information about the Old Baldy Foundation's permanent collection, subject files, or collections management policy, please contact the foundation's Collections Coordinator, Jake Grossman, at 910-457-7481 or email@example.com